Posted by Martin Heller Potempa & Sheppard, PLLC on July 9, 2020

 The parent has withheld access to the child from the other parent for an amount of time without legal cause.

-The parent has criminal convictions that do not allow for the parent to care for the child.
+The parent has criminal convictions that do not allow the parent to care for the child.

-Remember, it is often unlikely a parent will get full custody of a child unless there are extreme circumstances like sex crimes against a minor.
-While these cases vary, it’s important to know that the outcome is always for the best interest of the child.
+Remember, it is often unlikely a parent will get full child custodyunless there are extreme circumstances like sex crimes against a minor.
+While these cases vary, it’s important to know that the outcome is always in the best interest of the child.
 But what does that actually mean?

 Best Interest of The Child

-The idea of the “best interest of the child” is one we often assume is understood at a fundamental level, however, the actual legal practice behind it is often unmentioned.
+This concept is the backbone of determining child custody in Tennessee and almost every other state.
+The idea of the “best interest of the child” is one we often assume is understood at a fundamental level.
+However, the actual legal practice behind it is often unmentioned.

 In general, the best interest of the child is in reference to a child’s need for stability both in the home location and emotional connections to their parental figures.
 Other factors include: